YousifW/YousifW/README.md

-👋 Hellooo I am Yousif (assyrian version: Yosep)
+👋 Hellooo I am Yousif

-📚  I am currently learning more about Deep Learning<br>
+📚  I am currently learning more about AI/ML<br>
 💼  I like to work on my personal web-portfolio<br>
 💖  I love Generative Art, Mixed Reality and Simulations<br>
-🧙‍♂️  I mostly use JavaScript, Python and C++
+🧙‍♂️  I mostly use JavaScript, Python, C++ and C#